Synaco/prolug-linux-admin/unit2/u2_lab.md

 mkdir evaluation
 mkdir evaluation/test/round6
 # This fails, can you find out why?
+# Answer: It fails because the directory "test" doesn't exist.

 mkdir -p evaluation/test/round6
 # This works, think about why?
+# Answer: The -p parameter has mkdir make any parent directory that doesn't exist.

 cd evaluation
 pwd
 # What is the path you are in?
+# Answer: /root/evaluation

 touch testfile1
 ls
 # What did this do?
+# It created a file called "testfile1".

 touch testfile{2..10}
 ls
 # What did this do differently than earlier?
+# Answer: It created a list of files from testfile2 all the way through testfile10
 # touch .hfile .hfile2 .hfile3

 ls
 # Can you see your newest files?
 Why or why not? (man ls)
+# Answer: No you can't see the newer files because they are hidden.
 # What was the command to let you see those hidden files?
+# ls -a

 ls -l
 # What do you know about this long listing?
 Think about 10 things this can show you.
+# Answer:
+# It'll show me:
+#
+# 1. Whether the file is a directory or a file
+# 2. Owner Read, Write, Execute permissions
+# 3. Group Read, Write, Execute permissions
+# 4. Everyone elses Read, Write, Execute Permissions
+# 5. The UID of the owner
+# 6. The GID of the group
+# 7. The file size in bytes
+# 8. The number of links the file/directory has
+# 9. The created month of the file/directory
+# 10. The modified time of the the file/directory
+#
 # Did it show you all the files or are some missing?
+# Answer: Some are missing.
+Would need to run "ls -al" to get the hidden files as well.
 ```

 ## Lab